EoD-Games/Alchemy-Adventure-Battle/README.md

 ### Follow these steps to fully ensure your gaming experience is flawless
 #### Windows
 1. Download Python : https://www.python.org/downloads/,  make sure to install it to PATH
 2. run "setup.bat".
-This installs very basic python libraries (if you dont trust it, just look at it in a text file)
+This installs very basic python libraries (if you dont trust it, just look at it as a text file)
 #### Linux
 1. Open the terminal and type the following commands:
    `python -m ensurepip`